People feared dead after migrant boat incident

 The major search and rescue operation was launched in UK waters in freezing conditions after reports of an incident at about 03:40 GMT.

+"I am aware of a distressing incident in the Channel this morning and I am being kept constantly updated while agencies respond and urgently establish the full facts," Home Secretary Suella Braverman added.

-The coastguard, the French Navy and an air ambulance were sent to help.
+The UK coastguard, the French Navy and an air ambulance were all sent to help with the rescue operation.

-HM Coastguard helicopters from Lydd and Lee on Solent were also involved.
+A fishing boat in the area and coastguard helicopters from Lydd and Lee on Solent were also involved.

 South East Coast Ambulance Service said it was called following reports of the incident, and sent crews to Dover, in Kent, to help with the rescue efforts.